Thinking about making a career change but don’t know where to start? Learn how people just like you were able to transition into coaching stress-free.

 people throughout your career.
 You have likely given presentations (if it’s been to 1 person or hundreds of people), you have likely taken courses that will support you in building this business and in helping other people.
 Leverage your past experiences and successes to help boost your confidence and build a successful coaching practice.”

 – Stacey Berger, Mindset Expert & Transformational Coach

-If you need one tip in your career pivot, I would say the same as Mary said, “Do what you can, with what you have, from where you are.”
+If you need one tip, I would say the same as Mary said, “Do what you can, with what you have, from where you are.”
 Follow your heart.
 Great ideas often drop into my head when I wake up or bathe.
 It is fine to take baby steps.
 Like hiking on a mountain, every step towards the direction of your destination will get you a bit higher where you can see more opportunities and reach more resources.

 – Elizabeth Ng Dreambuilder Life Coach in Asia

 “Get support, a coach.
 A coach can see what you can’t because they have a wider perspective from years of experience helping others do just what you are doing.
 A coach can spot when you are wanting to quit and provide the necessary encouragement and push that will move you in the career direction YOU really want to go.
 They have belief in you when you are having a hard time believing in yourself.
 You will understand the value of coaching, especially after utilizing a coach for yourself.”

 – Annabelle Keil, Transformational Life Coach